TomPace101/nanopore_diffusion/notes.md

 _ISSUE_ have initial potential consistent with other initial conditions, including boundary conditions.
 Tried solving Poisson by itself first, but couldn't get results into the mixed function space.

-_ISSUE_ figure out a way to get t=0 into the same VTK file as the other timesteps

 _FEATURE_ scaling factor on x and y values to do unit conversions

 _FEATURE_ add metadata text to model plots